 The PMT shall flag critical and non-critical comments, and decide on the final score of the proposal.
 The proposal needs a score of 3.1 and above to be elevated to the next level.
 Should the PMT fail to wrap up the deliberation within the stipulated time, the proposed Project Manager pre-score shall be adopted.

-The proponent shall submit a rejoinder through the DOST Project Management Information System (DPMIS) should the proposal require major revision.
+The Proponent shall submit a rejoinder through the DOST Project Management Information System (DPMIS) should the proposal require major revision.
 The Project Manager shall review the rejoinder to ascertain whether the proposed revisions are addressed.

-If the proposal obtains passing PMT pre-scores, it shall be forwarded to the TP at once or until the first day of the PMT Evaluation.
+If the proposal obtains passing PMT scores, it shall be forwarded to the TP at once.

 If the proposal is disapproved at the PMT level, it shall be removed from the list of proposals for TP evaluation during the TP Conference.
-A letter of disapproval shall be sent to the Proponent and the date when the said letter is signed shall be the basis for the end date of the evaluation at the division level.
+A letter of disapproval shall be sent to the Proponent and the date when the said letter is signed shall be the basis for the end date of the evaluation at the PMT level.
+The date of proposal deliberation shall be the basis for the status updating in PES and PMIS at the PCIEERD Management Team (PMT)

 Technical Panel (TP) Level

-The proposal shall be presented by the Project Manager or Proponent to the Technical Panel in accordance to the Guidelines in the conduct of TP evaluation.
+The proposal shall be presented by the Project Manager or Project Leader to the Technical Panel in accordance to the Guidelines in the conduct of TP evaluation.

 The TP shall conduct evaluation of the proposal and provide ratings and comments based on the prescribed TP Evaluation Criteria.
 The PMT and GC members may opt to join the TP meetings.
 The proposal needs a score of 3.1 and above to be elevated to the next level.

-If the proposal passed the TP deliberation without requiring rejoinder, the consolidated result of TP evaluation shall be presented by the TP Chair to the PMT for concurrence.
+If the proposal passed the TP deliberation without critical comments, the consolidated result of TP evaluation shall not be required to be presented to the PMT for concurrence.

 The concurrence of the PMT to the decision of the TP shall entitle the proposal to be endorsed to the Governing Council for deliberation.

-If the proposals requires submission of rejoinder based on the critical and non-critical comments of the PMT and TP, the rejoinder shall be submitted through DPMIS.
+If the proposal requires submission of rejoinder based on the critical and non-critical comments of the PMT and TP, the rejoinder shall be submitted through DPMIS.

 Rejoinder for non-critical comments shall be reviewed by the Project Manager and Division Chief concerned, while the rejoinder for critical comments shall be presented by the TP Chair to the PMT Review of Rejoinders for final deliberation and decision.